sarathrkk/nodefinder/README.markdown

 * The same Erlang distributed node name is used (separate Erlang VMs must be on separate EC2 instances)
 * All instance selection criteria uses OR boolean checks to create a set union
+* Connections between availability zones are not supported due to the high latency

 Add security group TCP rules for: